New classes begin every 6 months in January and July.

 All applicants who apply and meet the minimum requirements (see below) will be invited for an interview.
-For each class, we are able to accept a maximum of 8 students.
+For each class, we accept a maximum of 8 students.

-- Application Fee: The application fee is $150 and may be paid via check or money order.
+- Application Fee: The application fee is $150 to be paid online or via check or money order.
 This must be sent via postal mail.

-- Photo: We required a passport-sized photo (2 inch by 2 inch) for identification purposes.
+- Photo: We require a passport-sized photo (2 inches by 2 inches) for identification purposes.
 This must be sent in via postal mail.
-These photos can be easily obtained at Walgreens, CVS, and other many other locations that offer photo printing.
+These photos can be easily obtained at Walgreens, CVS, and many other locations that offer photo printing.

-- Transcripts: We accept both tradition and secure official electronic transcripts.
+- Transcripts: We accept both traditional and secure official electronic transcripts.
 Traditional transcripts must be sent directly from the college/university to us in an official sealed envelope.

 Applicants must have a baccalaureate degree from an accredited college or university.
 The degree must be awarded and visible on an applicant’s transcript at the time of application.
-An applicant must have achieved a minimum cumulative grade-point average of 2.75 on a 4.0 scale.
-To calculate a cumulative GPA, all hours attempted and points awarded are used with the exception of those course from which a student has officially withdrawn.
-Some universities exclude the points and or hours from courses that have been repeated, these courses are re-included when calculating cumulative GPA.
+An applicant must have achieved a minimum cumulative grade-point average of 3.00 on a 4.0 scale.
+To calculate a cumulative GPA, all hours attempted and points awarded are used with the exception of pass/fail courses and those courses from which a student has officially withdrawn.
+Some universities exclude the points and or hours from courses that have been repeated.
+In order to make a fair comparison of applicants, calculations must be standardized and therefore these courses are re-included when calculating cumulative GPA.
 The total number of points awarded is divided by the total number of hours.

 The following courses are required and must be completed with a letter grade of C or better: